Se Habla EspaƱol

-A crime should not rob you of your freedom and ability to be active in society.
+A crime should not rob you of your freedom and your ability to be active in society.
 At The Hoffman Firm, we understand how complex criminal cases are and how emotional it may be to lose your freedom.
-Our firm is committed to providing comprehensive legal strategies to help our clients charged with felonies restore their civil rights.
+Our firm is committed to providing comprehensive legal strategies to help clients charged with felonies restore their civil rights.

-When Civil Rights are Revoked in Florida
+When Can Civil Rights Be Revoked in Florida?

 According to Florida law, felony convictions remove the right to vote, hold public office, serve on a jury, and hold state licenses.
 These rights are taken away permanently unless the accused is granted clemency.